itsshivamnith/demo/README.md

 # demo
-this is first repository
+this is first repository.
-auther - shivam namdev
+Auther - shivam namdev